davidcalfran/Linking-Hi-C-to-metagenome-data-pipeline/README.md

 - CheckM is assumed to be installed in path
 - Bin3C binaries are supposed to be downloaded and be saved in current folder as a folder named "bin3C"
 - refseq.genomes.k21s1000.msh is supposed to be downloaded and be in current folder.
 Necessary for mash.
 It can be downloaded here: https://mash.readthedocs.io/en/latest/tutorials.html important to save is with the following name: refseq.genome.k21s1000.msh
+- Python2 is assumed to be installed in path

 ## Run the code